oscdev-io/birdplan/tests/t40_bgp/t62_filtering_inbound/README.md

 ## Tests for BGP community length filtering

-In terms of test `test_bgp_filtering_too_many_communities`:
+In terms of test `test_bgp_filtering_community_length_import_constraints`:
-- ExaBGP e1 should export a route where the route has too many normal communities, with default test settings.
+- ExaBGP e1 should export communities with varying lengths to test the default min and max constraint values.

-In terms of test `test_bgp_filtering_too_many_communities_global`:
+In terms of test `test_bgp_filtering_global_community_length_import_constraints`:
-- ExaBGP e1 should export a route where the route has too many normal communities, with custom global length configuration.
+- ExaBGP e1 should export communities with varying lengths to test the global min and max constraint values when overridden.

-In terms of test `test_bgp_filtering_too_many_communities_peer`:
+In terms of test `test_bgp_filtering_peer_community_length_import_constraints`:
-- ExaBGP e1 should export a route where the route has too many normal communities, with custom peer length configuration.
+- ExaBGP e1 should export communities with varying lengths to test the peer min and max constraint values when overridden.

-In terms of test `test_bgp_filtering_too_many_extended_communities`:
+In terms of test `test_bgp_filtering_extended_community_length_import_constraints`:
-- ExaBGP e1 should export a route where the route has too many extended communities, with default test settings.
+- ExaBGP e1 should export extended communities with varying lengths to test the default min and max constraint values.

-In terms of test `test_bgp_filtering_too_many_extended_communities_global`:
+In terms of test `test_bgp_filtering_global_extended_community_length_import_constraints`:
-- ExaBGP e1 should export a route where the route has too many extended communities, with custom global length configuration.
+- ExaBGP e1 should export extended communities with varying lengths to test the global min and max constraint values when overridden.

-In terms of test `test_bgp_filtering_too_many_extended_communities_peer`:
+In terms of test `test_bgp_filtering_peer_extended_community_length_import_constraints`:
-- ExaBGP e1 should export a route where the route has too many extended communities, with custom peer length configuration.
+- ExaBGP e1 should export extended communities with varying lengths to test the peer min and max constraint values when overridden.

-In terms of test `test_bgp_filtering_too_many_large_communities`:
+In terms of test `test_bgp_filtering_large_community_length_import_constraints`:
-- ExaBGP e1 should export a route where the route has too many large communities, with default test settings.
+- ExaBGP e1 should export large communities with varying lengths to test the default min and max constraint values.

-In terms of test `test_bgp_filtering_too_many_large_communities_global`:
+In terms of test `test_bgp_filtering_global_large_community_length_import_constraints`:
-- ExaBGP e1 should export a route where the route has too many large communities, with custom global length configuration.
+- ExaBGP e1 should export large communities with varying lengths to test the global min and max constraint values when overridden.

-In terms of test `test_bgp_filtering_too_many_large_communities_peer`:
+In terms of test `test_bgp_filtering_peer_large_community_length_import_constraints`:
-- ExaBGP e1 should export a route where the route has too many large communities, with custom peer length configuration.
+- ExaBGP e1 should export large communities with varying lengths to test the peer min and max constraint values when overridden.

 ## Tests for BGP bogon filtering